Tuesday's Election: All the information you need

-Voters will go to the polls Tuesday for the February 11, North Rock Creek Board of Education Primary and McLoud Public School Special Bond, Pottawatomie County Election Board Secretary Jeannie Stover said today.
+Voters will go to the polls Tuesday for the February 11th Special Election for Wellston School District and McLoud School District and the Board of Education Primary Election, Lincoln County Election Board Secretary Melissa Stambaugh said today.

 Please keep the following information and tips in mind as the election approaches.

-- Early voting will be available at the County Election Board office from 8.am. to 6 p.m.
-Thursday and Friday.
+- Early voting will be available in the lobby of the Lincoln County Courthouse from 8:00 am to 6:00 pm on Thursday and Friday, February 6th and 7th.

 - Polls are open from 7 a.m. to 7 p.m.
 Tuesday.
 Lines are possible at peak voting times.
 Wait times will likely be shortest at mid-morning and mid-afternoon.
 Anyone in line to vote at 7 p.m. will be allowed to cast a ballot.